mattoverby/mclscene/README.md

 Brass, Bronze, Chrome, Copper, Gold, Silver, BlackPlastic, CyanPlastic, GreenPlastic, RedPastic, WhitePlastic, YellowPlastic, BlackRubber, CyanRubber, GreenRubber, RedRubber, WhiteRubber, and YellowRubber.
-If you *don't* want a specific object to be rendered, use the material name "none".
+If you *don't* want a specific object to be rendered, use the material name "invisible".

 # todo